Ultrahigh nitrogen-vacancy center concentration in diamond: Acknowledgment

 \section{Acknowledgment}

 A. J\'anossy is acknowledged for enlightening discussions.
 This work was supported by the Hungarian National Research, Development and Innovation Office (NKFIH) Grant nos.
-K119442, K137852, FK 125063 and 2017-1.2.1-NKP-2017-00001.
+K137852, FK 125063 and 2017-1.2.1-NKP-2017-00001.
 The work was supported by the Quantum Information National Laboratory sponsored by the Ministry of Innovation and Technology via NKFIH.
 A. Gali acknowledges the support from National Excellence Program (NKFIH Grant no. 129866), the European Comission for the project Asteriqs (Grant No. 820394) and the EU QuantERA for the project Q-Magine (NKFIH Grant No. 127889).
 S. Takahashi thanks support from the National Science Foundation (NSF CHE-2004252 with partial co-funding from the Quantum Information Science program in the Division of Physics).
+K. Holczer and J. Cleveland acknowledge support from the National Science Foundation, Convergence Accelerator 2040520 program.